andreipfeiffer/css-in-js/README.md

 <br />

 👎 **What you WON'T FIND here?**
-- which solution is _"the best"_, or _"the fastest"_, as I'll not add any subjective grading, or performance metrics
+- which solution is _"the best"_, or _"the fastest"_, as I'll not add any subjective grading, or any rendering performance metrics (you can checkout [necholas's benchmarks](https://necolas.github.io/react-native-web/benchmarks/) for this);
-- what solution should you pick for your next project, because I have no idea what your project is and what your goals are
+- what solution should you pick for your next project, because I have no idea what your project is and what your goals are;

 <br />